 10. Elmore by Holly Hobbie

-It can be hard to make friends when you’re a spiky porcupine.
-Talk with students about the many ways they can connect with others.
+It can be hard to make friends when you’re a spiky porcupine!
+This book encourages students to think about the many ways they can connect with others.

 11. The Word Collector by Peter H. Reynolds